Witiko/doctoral-thesis/defense.md

 in information retrieval, we have to grapple with documents that can be hundreds of pages long.
-Nevertheless, the basic objective is to decide the semantic text similarity between two texts, which makes it highly likely that language representation that are useful for machine translation evaluation will also be useful for math information retrieval and information retrieval in general. ↷
+Nevertheless, the basic objective is to decide the semantic text similarity between two texts, which makes it highly likely that language representations that are useful for machine translation evaluation will also be useful for math information retrieval and information retrieval in general. ↷